LindertLab/DMS-Fold/README.md

 [![Static Badge](https://img.shields.io/badge/DMS--Fold-Weights-blue)](https://huggingface.co/LindertLab/DMS-Fold/tree/main)       [![Static Badge](https://img.shields.io/badge/DMS--Fold-TrainingSet-green)](https://huggingface.co/datasets/LindertLab/dmsfold_training_set)

-A network which extracts burial information from deep mutational scanning data to enhance structure prediciton.
+DMS-Fold is a network which extracts burial information from deep mutational scanning data to enhance structure prediciton.
+It expands OpenFold with additional DMS-derived embeddings to the network's pair representation, informing about potential burial restraints.

+The network currently only supports mutation ΔΔGs, not necessarily any metric of mutational fitness.

 ## Installation

 DMS-Fold is a modified version of OpenFold.
 See [OpenFold's Github](https://github.com/aqlaboratory/openfold) for instructions on installing openfold dependencies and conda requirements.

-DMS-Fold weights can be downloaded from https://huggingface.co/drake463/DMS-Fold/tree/main
+DMS-Fold weights can be downloaded from https://huggingface.co/drake463/DMS-Fold/tree/main.
+The path to the weights can be specified via '--checkpoint_path', which by default is not set.

 ## Formatting DMS CSV

-Single mutant deep mutational scanning thermodynamic stabilities should be given as a tab-seperated CSV with following format:
+Single mutant deep mutational scanning thermodynamic stabilities (ΔΔGs) should be given as a tab-seperated CSV.
+The first column should correspond to the residue sequence number, the second being the wildtype residue one-letter-code, the third is the mutated residue, and the fourth being the measured ΔΔG for the corresponding mutation. with following format:

 Sequence Number&nbsp;&nbsp;&nbsp;&nbsp;WT-Residue&nbsp;&nbsp;&nbsp;&nbsp;Mutated-Residue&nbsp;&nbsp;&nbsp;&nbsp;ΔΔG